-The course completely reinvigorated my passion for filmmaking and my desire to work as a Director of Photography on feature films.
+For a few years, I worked as a videographer, self-shooting for documentaries, events, and promotional content.
+I was often unfulfilled because my real aspiration has always been to work on scripted dramas.
+I decided to do a Master's Degree in Cinematography in order to gain a better understanding of the industry and figure out what I could do to transition my career.
+The course completely reinvigorated my passion for filmmaking and fueled my desire to work as a Director of Photography on scripted drama.
 I am more sure than ever that this is what I want to do with my life, but I know that being a successful DoP means so much more than just the creative work.
 It’s a tough job with a lot of responsibility and I want to do everything I can to prepare myself for that role.

 Oct 2016 - Present

-Videographer/Self-Shooter - Freelance
+Freelance Videographer/Camera Operator - Freelance

-Nov 2014 - Sep 2015
+Aug 2010 - Sep 2015

 Filmmaking: Cinematography - MA - Goldsmiths University of London

 Sep 2015 - Sep 2016